 A financial POA assigns your agent the power to oversee your finances should you become physically or mentally incapable of handling your affairs, or when it isn’t convenient for you to be present.
 A healthcare POA assigns your agent to make medical decisions on your behalf when you are no longer able to do so, whether the situation is temporary or more long-term.

 There are reasons to ask different individuals to take on these roles.
 Property management decisions are in a different category from medical decisions, which are often life-and-death concerns.
-Unless this an individual who can competently handle both sets of affairs, then it’s worth considering two separate POAs.
+Unless this is an individual who can competently handle both sets of affairs, then it’s worth considering two separate POAs.

 Overseeing someone’s financial affairs “does not demand the intimate knowledge of end-of-life wishes or religious beliefs that a healthcare proxy holder ought to have.
 Some people may even choose a family attorney or their CPA for the role.”